What Is a Firewall

 A firewall is a defensive barrier placed between a trusted internal network and an untrusted external network - typically the internet.
 It monitors and controls incoming and outgoing traffic based on predefined rules.

 Think of it like a security guard at a building entrance.
 Just as the guard checks visitor IDs and only admits authorized individuals, a firewall inspects the source, destination, and content of network packets, allowing only permitted traffic to pass through.
 By blocking unauthorized access and malicious communications, firewalls serve as a foundational technology for network security.
+For a concise overview of what a firewall is and why it matters, see our companion article.

 Types of Firewalls